netdata/netdata/README.md

 using **modern interactive web dashboards**.

-netdata **auto-detects** all metrics and comes with dozens of **alarms** that detect common issues and anomalies, so that it can troubleshoot performance issues and verify the health of a system with **zero configuration**.
+netdata **auto-detects** all metrics and comes with dozens of **alarms** that detect common issues and anomalies, so that it can troubleshoot performance issues and verify the health of systems with **zero configuration**.

 netdata supports monitoring **ephemeral nodes** and **auto-scaled containers**, can be **integrated** with existing monitoring infrastructure (time-series databases such